Book review – Talking about Detective Fiction – P.D. James – originally published in hardback by the Bodleian Library, Oxford in 2009.

 – P.D.
 James

-This review is part of a series covering classic detective fiction:
+This review is part of a series covering classic detectives in fiction (for complete list see below):

 Quotes about detective fiction from writers: